7digital/readme-template/README.md

 1. [To Do](#to-do)

 ## Getting Started
-Step by step guide for getting the application set up for local development, including:
+Step by step guide for getting the application/project/tool set up for local development, including:
 - Installation dependencies
 - Any scripts or commands to run for local set up of the app
 - `make` (or similar) command for running tests

+## Making Changes (if applicable, i.e. if not fully obvious)
+If noteworthy, please detail the general flow of making changes (a nice example is here: https://github.com/7digital/chef-repo-disco#common-windows-dev-workflow).

 ## Architecture
-- Include lovely diagram here
+- Include your awesome diagrams here
+- Consider including relevant context of the app/tool/project

 ## General Operation
-- Operating considerations pertaining to how the app runs in production
+- Operating considerations pertaining to how the app/project/tool runs in production
 - Related applications / dependencies

 ## Deployments